Cavalié Mercer: After Waterloo

+Journal

 His Journal of the Waterloo Campaign kept throughout the campaign of 1815 was published in 1870, after his death.
 It was written some 30 years earlier, from the original notes Mercer wrote contemporaneously, with additions and verifications from correspondence and other sources.
 It covers the period from April 1815 to January 1816, when Mercer returned to Canterbury with D Troop, with an interlude for his leave in England from September to November 1815.
 By Mercer's own admission he had little time to write his journal in the hectic few days before and after Waterloo, so his account may not be entirely reliable.
 The Journal is notable for its lengthy descriptions of the countryside and its people, and especially of Parisian life under the Allied occupation.
 Very little of it is devoted to military matters, and indeed Mercer does not seem to have devoted much time to command, spending most of his days in country walks, riding or tourism in Paris.